yinglinglow/yinglinglow.github.io/blog/_posts/2018-02-21-GAN-walkthrough-2.md

 the variables are just set in the environment (just makes it easier to change and run a different model or XTRAIN set) - so just change it to the names of the files you want to run.
 Date is just used in saved filenames.

 BY THE WAY - I set the number of epochs to be 10,000 by default.
 Looking at my past loss plots, I gather that around 3000 or 5000 epochs is a good place to stop, so I force quit the training after I view the results and deem it sufficient.
+What is a good place to stop?
+When the losses stop decreasing (ideally it should tend towards 0).
+[Here](https://myurasov.github.io/2017/09/24/wasserstein-gan-keras.html) is a nice illustration, unforuntately my loss plots are not as pretty... something to improve on!

 ```bash
 # git clone everything in